ang-twz/angela-tu-knitting-blog/README.md

 <h3> This application uses the following technologies: </h3>

-  -
-  - Login through Github authentication
-  - Create a post with title, content and image saved to drafts
-  - Edit, Publish, or Delete a draft
-  - Delete published posts

-<h3> This application uses the following technologies: </h3>

   - Next.js as the React framework
   - Next.js API routes for server side API routes as the backend
   - Prisma as the ORM for migrations and database access